Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operations.md

 - Are all the critical components identified, such as databases, network devices, and storage, amongst other relevant components?
 - Are the thresholds set appropriate?
 - Are the alerts specific and actionable?
-- Are the right people receive the alerts?
+- Are the right people receiving the alerts?
 - Is there a substantial amount of noise and false positives?
-- Are there adquate escalation procedures in place?
+- Are there adequate escalation procedures in place?

 Evaluating the processes and procedures to respond to critical alerts assists in making sure they are addressed promptly.